Gopinath Munde

-Gopinathrao Pandurang Munde aka "Loknete Munde Saheb" (12 December 1949 – 3 June 2014) was an Indian politician and statesman from the state of Maharashtra.
+Gopinathrao Pandurang Munde, also known as Loknete Munde Saheb (12 December 1949 – 3 June 2014) was an Indian politician and statesman from the state of Maharashtra.
 He was the strongest mass-leader of the Bharatiya Janata Party (BJP) known for his charismatic personality and the ability to deliver heartfelt speeches to connect with the audience.

 He held multiple important roles simultaneously as the Union Minister for Rural Development, Drinking Water & Sanitation and Panchayati Raj in Narendra Modi's cabinet until his death.

-Munde and his brother-in-law Pramod Mahajan have always been credited for building BJP into a force to be reckoned within the state, where INC & NCP were in power.
-Gopinath Munde's untimely death created a power vacuum in Maharashtra for the BJP government; for he was the seniormost BJP stalwart who was next in line to become the Chief Minister of Maharashtra; perhaps the only CM candidate at that time.
+Munde and his brother-in-law Pramod Mahajan have are widely credited with building BJP into a significant political force within the state, where INC & NCP were in power.
+Gopinath Munde's untimely death created a power vacuum in Maharashtra for the BJP government; for he was the senior most BJP leader who was next in line to become the Chief Minister of Maharashtra; perhaps the only CM candidate at that time.
 He was the key mediator in creating the BJP - Shiv Sena alliance; while also being the one who united the OBC's of Maharashtra to vote for the alliance.

 Munde was well-known for his efforts in curbing the underworld in Mumbai during his tenure as Deputy Chief Minister of Maharashtra, overseeing the Ministry of Home Affairs from 1995 to 1999.
 He was a key figure in introducing the Maharashtra Control of Organised Crime Act (MCOCA), later ratified by the Supreme Court of India.

 Early life and education

-Gopinath Pandurang Munde was born on 12 December 1949 in Parali, Maharashtra, in a middle-class Vanjari farmer's family.
+Gopinath Pandurang Munde was born on 12 December 1949 in Parali, Maharashtra, in a middle-class farmer's family.
 His parents were Pandurang Rao and Limba Bai Munde.

 Munde's primary education took place in his village 'Nathra' in Beed District, where classes were held under the shade of a tree due to the absence of a school building.
 He continued his secondary education at the Zilla Parishad School in the tehsil town of Parali.
 He frequently visited the Arya Samaj Mandir to read newspapers, books and listen to discourses by wise men.

 Munde pursued a Bachelor of Commerce degree at a college in Ambejogai.
 Despite his lack of a political background, he emerged as a key figure in the student movement during his college years.
 His influence was instrumental in the success of his peers in elections.
-He became a Kingmaker' of sorts, ensuring victory of members of his group though he did not win an election even once during his college years.
+He became a 'Kingmaker' of sorts, ensuring victory of members of his group though he did not win an election even once during his college years.

 He also studied law for 2 years in ILS Law College in Pune; he graduated with a 'Bachelor of General Law' degree in the year 1976.
 His longtime close friend and colleague Vilasrao Deshmukh (former CM of Maharashtra) also studied in the same college.

 Munde was a Swayamsevak of Rashtriya Swayamsevak Sangh and was actively involved in RSS affairs of the Maharashtra state.
 He was also the leader of Akhil Bharatiya Vidyarthi Parishad.